SitusInversus/Odin-Project_sign_up_form/README.md

 5. Set up external files and given properties (colors)
 6. Setup markup and css without error handling.
 Styling should be similar but not identical

-7. Javascript: Type of Errors a. field is empty b. pattern doesnt match c. pw 1 and pw2 arent matching
+7. Error handling, use native elements and js.
+Type of Errors a. field is empty b. pattern doesnt match c. pw 1 and pw2 arent matching

-8. Add Media Query for devices with 600px width or less
+9. Add Media Query for devices with 600px width or less